 What is Panguitch Lake good for?

-Panguitch Lake is a large mountain lake in Dixie National Forest—about 1,248 acres at over 8,200 feet.
+Panguitch Lake is a large mountain lake in Dixie National Forest at roughly 8,200 feet, and it is the most serious trout-fishing lake in the Duck Creek day-trip orbit.

 At a glance